 - their NHS medical card, if they had one

-- the National Insurance number of the person who has died, and of a surviving husband, wife or civil partner, if they have one.
+- the National Insurance number of the person who has died, and of their surviving husband, wife, or civil partner, if they have one.

 You can get more information about registering the death from: